openai/neural-mmo/docs/source/rst/updates.rst

       - Streamlined IO, memory, and attention modules for use in building PyTorch policies
       - A high-quality pretrained baseline reproducible at the scale of a single desktop
    - Embyr: Overlay shaders for visualizing learned policies
-      - Pressing tilde now brings up an in-game console
+      - Pressing tab now brings up an in-game console
       - A help menu lists several shader options for visualizing exploration, attention, and learned value functions
       - Shaders are rendered over the environment in real-time with partial transparency
       - It is no longer necessary to start the client and server in a particular order